-- 6.1 Staff, together with parents/carers will identify those children with SEND and the nature of their needs as early as possible. - 6.2 All teachers use continuous assessment to monitor progress (see Assessment policy). - 6.3 A range of appropriate assessment procedures will be employed by the class teachers, the SENCOs and outside agencies.

-- 6.4 A list of all children with Special Needs will be kept on the school administrative system.
-Children will be identified under the following categories as outlined in the 2014 revised Code of Practice: - Communication and Interaction this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum. - Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - Social, mental and Emotional Health this includes children who may be withdrawn or isolated, disruptive or disturbing, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties. - 6.5 Regular reviews of pupils' progress will be held as appropriate to the stage or as outlined in the Pupil Passport. - 6.6 The use of a visual tracker will ensure a clear picture of every child's progress and to ensure they are closing the gap between where they started and the national average, as well as their class peers. - 6.7 Case studies of a range of different children including SEND will demonstrate progress since starting at Lowbrook.
-These are maintained by the school SENCO.
+- 6.1 Staff, together with parents/carers will identify those children with SEND and the nature of their needs as early as possible. - 6.2 All teachers use continuous assessment to monitor progress (see Assessment policy). - 6.3 A range of appropriate assessment procedures will be employed by the class teachers, the SENCo and outside agencies. - 6.4 A list of all children with Special Needs will be kept on the school administrative system.
+Children will be identified under the following categories as outlined in the 2014 revised Code of Practice: - Communication and Interaction this includes children with speech and language delay, impairments or disorders, specific learning difficulties such as dyslexia, dyscalculia, dysgraphia and dyspraxia, hearing impairment, and those who demonstrate features within the autistic spectrum. - Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties or specific learning difficulties such as dyslexia, dyscalculia, dysgraphia or dyspraxia. - Social, mental and Emotional Health this includes children who may be withdrawn or isolated, disruptive or disturbing, hyperactive or lack concentration. - Sensory and/or Physical Needs this includes children with sensory, multisensory and physical difficulties. - 6.5 Regular reviews of pupils' progress will be held as appropriate to the stage or as outlined in the Pupil Passport. - 6.6 Termly data of children on the SEND register is analysed to monitor progress and attainment across all curriculum areas.